 Text objects have slightly different resizing behavior to other graph objects.
-Text objects always wrap their text to fit, so the height of a text object is determined by its width, the text it contains and the current formatting.
-Resizing a text object will therefore change the text wrapping.
+Text objects always wrap their text to fit, so the height of a text object is determined by its width, the text

 Common Actions

 The following actions are common to many of the objects that are found on the graph.